mdmasharafilhossain/Basic-TypeScript-Problem-Solve/README.md

 In simple terms, type inference is the ability of the TypeScript compiler to automatically infer the type of a variable, function parameter, or function return type without explicitly stating the type.
 That is, when a value is assigned to a variable, TypeScript automatically determines the type of the variable based on that value.

+Example:

+{

+// The type is not explicitly specified here, but TypeScript itself knows that 'message' is a string.

+let message = "Hello, TypeScript!";

+// Similarly, TypeScript assumes that 'count' is a number.

+let count = 10;

+// and 'isActive' is a boolean.

+let isActive = true;

+}

 **Why type inference is helpful?**

 **1. Less code to write:** If you explicitly write each variable, function parameter, or return type separately, the code will become much longer and more complex.
 Type interface solves this problem.